 Heura’s vegan chorizo sausages

-My favourite vegan chorizo sausages made by Spanish company, Heura.
+My favourite vegan chorizo sausages are made by a Spanish company, Heura.
 These work perfectly in this spicy pasta dish, but also taste great in a sandwich or simply cooked in red wine.

 What does vegan chorizo go well with?